 Saving The World Through a New Perspective

 What is a world without our oceans?
-The painful reality of losing our desperately needed oceans and having them dry up is very real at this point and oceanographer and marine biologist, Dr. Sylvia Earle, has spent the past sixty-five years of her life dedicated to finding the solution.
+The painful reality of losing our desperately needed oceans and having them dry up is very real at this point, and oceanographer and marine biologist Dr. Sylvia Earle has spent the past sixty-five years of her life dedicated to finding the solution.
 Growing up in a small town in New Jersey, Sylvia Earle was able to create a strong relationship with nature in her own unique way.
 Being an explorer of her backyard and her mother being called the “bird lady” of the town, Earle and her family have always had a connection to nature and the way living species and substances survive in it (Tippett).
-Sylvia Earle had first fallen in love with the ocean after moving to Florida as a teen, finally being able to discover an entirely new world in its environment.
-After finally considering the oceans to be the most demanding thing on earth, Sylvia Earle was able to become one of the most important marine scientists to ever live By addressing present-day issues and being a true supporter for marine protection, Earle is able to take on a role of being a powerful woman in this science field.
-She is able to set images for younger women who are interested in showing them that it is possible to put your dreams into action while also serving a very important social issue.
-Sylvia Earle is not only seen for her advocacy of young women in the sciences, but is one of the greatest advocates for protecting the ocean due to her in-depth work with her programs that are proposed to relieve and study the problems associated with the decay of the ocean and revive its life from the destruction of humans.
+Sylvia Earle first fell in love with the ocean after moving to Florida as a teen, finally being able to discover an entirely new world in its environment.
+After considering the oceans to be the most demanding thing on earth, Sylvia Earle was able to become one of the most important marine scientists to ever live.
+By addressing present-day issues and being a true supporter for marine protection, Earle is able to take on a role of being a powerful woman in this science field.
+She is able to set an image for younger women to follow, that it is possible to put your dreams into action while also serving a very important social issue.
+Sylvia Earle is not only seen for her advocacy of young women in the sciences, but is also one of the greatest advocates for protecting the ocean due to her in-depth work with her programs that are proposed to relieve and study the problems associated with the decay of the ocean and revive its life from the destruction of humans.

 Sylvia Earle in one of the first JIM suitshttps://mission-blue.org/2012/12/sylvia-earle-returns-to-historic-dive-site/Sylvia Earle has been part of changing the ways of marine biology by contributing to new scientific advancements that have been able to refine the way we understand and work with species of the ocean.
 As years have passed, technology throughout the world has adapted, the technology used for scientific reasoning has advanced, helping us understand our world better.
 Dr. Earle was fortunately able to be part of these improvements, providing her understanding and knowledge of the oceans and its environments to help create the greatest innovations for studying the ocean.
 For instance, Sylvia Earle was one of the first scientists to use the JIM suit during a dive.
 The creator of JIM suits, Jim Jarrett, came up with the idea of making a diving suit made of metal so there was no change in pressure (Tippett).
 Similar to a submarine, this suit had the mobility to walk around on the ocean floor and still be protected at the same time.
 Earle had the opportunity to use this JIM suit and be the first person to ever walk on the ocean floor, 1,250 feet below the surface (Tippett).
 Through new equipment, Earle was not only able to set a living record, but she was also able to create a wave of change of the way marine science could be conducted.
 In a similar manner, in the early 1980’s Earle, with the help of her then-husband, Graham Hawkes, founded the Deep Ocean Engineering and Deep Ocean Technology.
 This foundation created the “Deep Rover,” a submersible vehicle that could reach the depth of about 1,000 meters beneath the sea surface (Rafferty).
 Sylvia Earle began shaping the way of marine science by being part of these new oceanic inventions and was then able to contribute to the way we understand the ocean through creating her own projects, in order to benefit our knowledge.